MomoDeve/MomoLib/README.md

 # MomoLib
 A small C++ library for personal usage.
 Initially it contained some code snippets that I used in programming contests, but now I also add some useful classes from my other projects.
 Also, it contains some concepts that I would be glad to see in C++.

 **This library is still in progress.
 There CAN be bugs in the code.
-If you find one - create issue/pull request, I  fix them as soon as possible.**
+If you find one - create issue/pull request, I  will fix them as soon as possible.**

 for now there is implementation of:
 - matrices in C++: matrix.h